politicamente/fb_ssrc_chile/README.md

 **Authors:** Luna, Pérez, Toro, Rosenblatt, Alcatruz, Bro, Cruz, and Escobar

 **Version:** 0.2.
-The following corrections were made from v0.1 (that do not change the main results of the white paper):
+The following minor corrections were made from v0.1:
   + Two candidates (out of 80) had to be excluded from k-means clustering, as they are not present in Políticamente's dataset.
   + Whenever possible, now post messages are retrieved from Políticamente, as Crowdtangle's are sometimes trimmed.
 This increases the words that serve as input to the structural topic model.